nikolasbasler/BPhage/README.md

 # The honey bee triad: Phages are mutualistic partners in the gut microbiome of *Apis mellifera*

 This repository contains all scripts and usage instructions to reproduce the analysis for the paper by Basler et al (XXX ref).
 All 97 core phage genomes as well as all >90% complete non-core genomes (1047 additional sequences) are on Genbank (See Supplementary file, sheet i - Genbank accessions).
-The remaining 1199 non-core, <90% complete genomes can be found in this Github repository.

 This pipeline is split into two parts.
 The first part is meant for a high-performance computer (HPC) and can be skipped, if so wanted.
 The second part is for the statistical analysis and visualisation using RStudio.
 The scripts pretend to be on the same computer but it is possible to clone this repo to an HPC and a local computer, run the HPC scripts, copy the relevant output files from the HPC to the local computer and continue with the statistical analysis using the R project.